 The last best free app for project management is Trello.
 The problem with Todo list apps, they work well with limited Todos & reminders.
 When it comes to high-level structural planning, they lack.
 That’s why project management tools like Trello, Asana, and Wrike come to rescue you.

 I personally recommend you to use Trello for long-term planning because it has a simple drag and drops user interface to work.
 Plus, it offers unlimited boards, cards, and lists.
-Now, Trello gives you access to use a ton of templates included sales, CRM, editorial calendars to save time.
+Now, Trello gives you access to use a ton of templates including sales, CRM, and editorial calendars to save time.
 Visit all templates here.

 It is free to all but with some limited features.
 And, 2AF makes it more secure.
 Automation and Power-ups are also making it more suitable for new freelancing & business owners.